Mithreindeir/VelocityRaptor/README.md

 [![Build Status](https://travis-ci.org/Mithreindeir/VelocityRaptor.svg?branch=master)](https://travis-ci.org/Mithreindeir/VelocityRaptor)

 A programming exercise to make a physics engine.
-Credit to those who did the math I based this on:
-Mostly Erin Catto, and his "Physics for Game Programmers Talk".
+The design and math is due mostly Erin Catto, and his "Fast and Simple Physics using Sequential Impulses" and "Physics for Game Programmers Talk".
 For Collision Detection, credit to Dyn4J for best Separate Axis Theorem explanation I've seen, http://www.dyn4j.org/2010/01/sat/